hcarbillon/Excel_DA_Projects/Project_2-Analysis/README.md

 # Project 2 Analysis

 ## Introduction
-This file is consists of multiple analyses that provide insights into the relationship between skills and salaries in the data science job market.
+This file consists of multiple analyses that provide insights into the relationship between skills and salaries in the data science job market.
 It helps users identify the essential skills based on their job and their location.

 ### Questions to Analyze
 1. What are the top skills for data professionals?